ics-software-engineering/play-example-mysql/README.md

     mysql> flush privileges;

-See the [post-installation instructions](http://dev.mysql.com/doc/refman/5.7/en/postinstallation.html) for more details.
+See the [post-installation instructions](http://dev.mysql.com/doc/refman/5.7/en/postinstallation.html) for more information on configuring your MySQL installation.
 For example, you might want to drop the "test" database, or restrict anonymous use.

 **4. Create user and password environment variables**

-There are at least two good reasons to not put your MySQL credentials (username and password) in your Play application.conf file if you are using a cloud-based hosting service such as GitHub:
+There are at least two good reasons you shouldn't put your MySQL credentials (username and password) in your Play application.conf file if you are using a cloud-based hosting service such as GitHub:

-  1. Other developers working on the system will have to set the same local credentials;
+  1. Other developers working on the system will either have to define the same credentials or override yours;
   2. It is just totally lame to put credentials into publicly available files hosted online.

-Fortunately, there is an easy solution: reference environment variables that point to the actual credentials in application.conf instead.
-To prepare for this, the next step is to define two environment variables with the
-MySQL username and password you wish to use for local Play development.
+Fortunately, there is an easy solution: reference environment variables that point to the actual credentials.
+To prepare for this, the next step is to define two environment variables with the MySQL username and password you wish to use for local Play development.
 On Unix, you might edit ~/.profile to include:

     export PLAY_MYSQL_USER=root